schickling/Device.swift/README.md

 ### CocoaPods

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 To integrate `Device` into your project add the following to your `Podfile`:

 ```ruby
 platform :ios, '8.0'